Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Baseline Decomposition Methods

 \subsection{Heuristics and Lower Bounds}

 Due to the complexity of the single-block packing problem alone, it is necessary to provide good initial solutions to the MILP or CP solvers.
 Two well-known heuristics can be used: the bottom left heuristic \citep{bottomleftfill} and the best fit heuristic \citep{bestfit}.
 The bottom left heuristic utilizes the simplified approach of \citet{martello-minimum-square}: objects are packed one-by-one in the bottom left manner, using a single permutation of objects sorted by their area.

-The best fit heuristic is run three times, to utilize all three position selection strategies described in \citet{bestfit}.
-The heuristic expects one of the dimensions of the block to be fixed.
-If there is no such constraint (e.g., for the top block minimizing half-perimeter), the width of the block is set to the square root of the block's expected area, estimated from its rectangles.
+The best fit heuristic is run three times, to incorporate all three position selection strategies described by \citet{bestfit}.
+Namely, whenever the best fit heuristic determines a segment and a rectangle to place, it is positioned according to one of the following rules: (a) at the leftmost position within the segment, (b) adjacent to the taller of the rectangles defining the segment, or (c) adjacent to the shorter of the rectangles defining the segment boundary.
+The heuristic expects one of the dimensions of the block type to be fixed.
+If there is no such constraint (e.g., for the top block type minimizing half-perimeter), the width of the block type is set to the square root of the block type's expected area, estimated from its rectangles.

 The runtime of both heuristics is negligible, and both of them are called whenever a solution to a single-block packing problem is needed; whenever a CP or MILP solver is to be started, and there is no existing solution, heuristics provide a warm start.
-Furthermore, solutions of lower-level blocks can be utilized to construct solutions for upper-level blocks, constructing an initial solution for the entire monolithic model rapidly.
+Furthermore, solutions of lower-level block types can be utilized to construct solutions for upper-level block types, constructing an initial solution for the entire monolithic model rapidly.

 Due to the presence of variants, the lower bounds developed for strip packing in, e.g., \citet{alvarez-lb}, cannot be directly used.
 Thus, the minimum area bounds are calculated in the following manner.
-For each block $\block{i}$, area estimates across its block occurrences $\blockInstanceSet{i}$ and areas of rectangles $\rectangleSet{i}$ (specifically, their smallest variant) are combined:
+For each block type $\block{i}$, area estimates across its block occurrences $\blockInstanceSet{i}$ and areas of rectangles $\rectangleSet{i}$ (specifically, their smallest variant) are combined:

-The main point of interest is the lower bound of the top block: $\LBareatop$.
-Given these area bounds, the minimum half-perimeter bound can also be derived:
+The main point of interest is the lower bound of the top block type, denoted $\LBarea{\block{1}}$, which we abbreviate as $\LBareatop$.
+Based on this bound, a corresponding lower bound on the minimum half-perimeter bound can also be derived: